Demographics of Sarawak: Christianity

 Christianity makes up the largest religion in Sarawak.
 Sarawak is the state with the highest percentage of Christians in Malaysia and the only state with a Christian majority.
 According to the 2020 census, Christians make up 50.1% of the population of Sarawak.

-Major Christian denominations in Sarawak are the Roman Catholics, Anglicans, Methodists, Borneo Evangelical Church (or Sidang Injil Borneo, S.I.B.) and Baptists.
+Protestants, mostly Anglicans, make up the majority, followed by more than 441,300 Catholics.
+Other Christian denominations in Sarawak include Methodists, Borneo Evangelical Church (or Sidang Injil Borneo, S.I.B.) and Baptists.
 Many Sarawakian Christians are mostly non-Malay Bumiputera, ranging from Iban, Bidayuh, Orang Ulu, Murut and Melanau.

 Denomination of Christians in Sarawak may vary according to their race, although this is not necessarily true.
 For example, most Chinese Christians are Methodists, most Ibans and Bidayuhs are either Roman Catholics or Anglicans, whilst most Orang Ulu are S.I.B.s.
 Church plays an important part in shaping morality of the communities, while many Christians view the church as a religious place.
 Professing Christianity has led to the abolition of some previous rituals by indigenous ethnics such as headhunting and improper disposal of dead bodies.
 Since the majority of people indigenous to Sarawak are Christians, these people have adopted Christian names in English or Italian, such as Valentino, Joseph, and Constantine.
 Almost 93% of the Iban, Kelabit, and Bidayuh have changed their traditional names to English names since they converted to Christianity.
 Many young indigenous Iban, Kelabit, and Bidayuh people in Sarawak will not practice the ceremonies of their ancestors such as Miring, the worship of Singalang Burung (local deity), and celebration of Gawai Antu.
 The Bidayuhs are mainly Pagans or animists before they convert to Christianity and they believe in ancestral worship and in the ancient spirits of nature.
-Due to this, they have big celebrations like the Gawai (1 June), which is a celebration to please the padi spirit for a good harvest and nowadays, since 60% of the population has converted to Christianity, the young Bidayuh generation will celebrate only Christmas as their first priority.
+Due to this, they have big celebrations like the Gawai (1 June), which is a celebration to please the paddy spirits for a good harvest and nowadays, since 60% of the population has converted to Christianity, the young Bidayuh generation will celebrate only Christmas as their first priority.
 Christians among indigenous ethnics have also embraced many Christian values such as preserving modesty and dedication to God.

-Christianity has also contributed to the betterment of the education system in Sarawak.
-There were a lot of missionary schools built during the 1950s to early 1980s.
-Christianity has gained popularity throughout Sarawak, transcending race and religion.
-Due to federalisation of the education system, most of these missionary schools have been converted into government national schools.
-Participation of the church in these schools has been reduced.
-The Malaysian government has allowed the schools to continue using religious symbols on school buildings and teaching Christian values to non-Muslim students.

 Christians in Sarawak observe many Christian festivals just like their counterparts in other part of the world, namely Christmas Day, Good Friday, Easter Monday, All Soul's Day, and Ascension Day.
 However, only Christmas and Good Friday are public holidays in Sarawak.